1 hurt, 2 buildings evacuated in Lower Manhattan manhole explosions

 Two buildings on Nassau Street were evacuated because of high carbon monoxide levels.

+"The readings range from 0 ppm to 173 ppm.The buildings were evacuated on the basement in the first floor.
+Everything above the first floor and all five buildings on Nassau Street were negative," said FDNY Deputy Chief Joe Schiralli.

-The Federal Reserve building self-evacuated before the FDNY arrived when the first explosion happened.
+People in the Federal Reserve building evacuated before the FDNY arrived when the first explosion happened.

-Some streets in the area have been closed off as crews respond to the situation.

-Con Ed is at the scene making the necessary repairs.
+Some streets in the area were closed off as the FDNY responded and Con Ed crews arrived to make the necessary repairs.
 The utility says that following snowstorms, salt used to treat the streets can get underground and corrode equipment, which can spark manhole fires.

+Other than the one minor injury, those who live and work in the area say they were relieved it was not as bad as it sounded.

+"You assume the worst," said O'Neil.
+"Every time, I mean, being in New York, you always assume they could be something terrorism related and it wasn't."

 ----------